 How to Start a Career in Event Management

 So, you’ve come to the realisation that you can make a career out of planning and organising.
 That’s great.
-Our industry is in great shape and there are more event roles than ever before.
 But how do you make the transition from event hobbyist to event professional?
+How do you kick start a career in event management?
 There are no hard and fast rules but we’ve been around long enough to know a successful formula that works time and time again.

-This step by step guide will give you what we think is the best way to go about turning your passion into a satisfying career in event management.
+This step by step guide will give you the best way to go about turning your passion into a satisfying career in event management.
 Sure, there’s a bit of work to be done and a bit of commitment too, but like anything worthwhile, an incredible career doesn’t come easy.

 Step 1: Find out that event management is really for you

 It’s important to get this one right.
 You don’t want to get too far down the track and realise you’re barking up the wrong career tree.
-A good way to test that event management is for you is to go onto a recruitment website and search some different event roles, preferably in areas that you’re interested in.
+A good way to test is to go onto a recruitment website and search some different event roles, preferably in areas that you’re interested in.
 For example, if you see yourself in the music scene, don’t look at a corporate role.
 Once you’ve selected the role, look at the job description and see whether it sounds exciting or at least something you could see yourself doing.
 Look at the attributes required.
 Do some of those attributes–being organised, being a natural team player etc align with yours?
 One more thing.
 Make a list of pros and cons.
-What are the pros of being an event manager as opposed to what you’re doing now?
+What are the pros of being an event manager as opposed to another career option?
 The results of the list will cement your resolve.

 JobOutlook, the Australian Government career website has this nice little career quiz.
 Have a go and see where you end up.
 Start the quiz HERE.

 Step 2: Get yourself a qualification